Voyage Across the 2HDM Type-II with Magellan: Summary

+In this paper, we have demonstrated some of its capabilities in relation to the mapping of the present and future LHC sensitivity to the aforementioned dynamics of the 2HDM Type-II.
+In this case, \Magellan has been linked to the external packages enabling one to test the 2HDM against experimental data, i.e. \HiggsBounds and \HiggsSignals, as well as to those enabling the prediction of the Higgs production and decay observables such as \SusHi and \THDMC.
+This was done to assess whether the enlarged Higgs sector embedded in the 2HDM construct has survived experimental scrutiny to date and can thus be taken as a solid theoretical framework in which searches for new Higgs signals can be pursued at the LHC in the near future.
+In particular, we have shown that two distinct configurations of the parameter space of the 2HDM Type-II are currently compliant with all such data and also satisfy internal consistency requirements of the model, namely, the so-called `wrong-sign' scenario (up to 1 TeV scale) and the `alignment' limit.
 Both of these can be probed during the upcoming runs of the LHC.
 The dynamics enabling one doing so are the production channels $pp\to A$ and $pp\to H$, i.e., those yielding, respectively, the heavy CP-even and CP-odd Higgs states belonging to the 2HDM Type-II spectrum.
-These extra Higgs bosons can in turn decay into a variety of modes, including chain decays of one Higgs boson into another, e.g., $A\to Zh$ and $H\to ZA$.
+These extra Higgs bosons can in turn decay into a variety of modes, including chain decays of one Higgs boson into another, e.g. $A\to Zh$ and $H\to ZA$.
 These processes contain all the neutral Higgs bosons of such a BSM scenario ($h$ represents the discovered SM-like Higgs state).
 The sensitivity of future LHC stages to all such production and decay modes was studied and it was argued that a combination of these could potentially pave the way to the detection of all such neutral states of the 2HDM Type-II.
 In particular, the discovery of a low-mid mass CP-odd Higgs boson, $m_A\le$ 400 GeV, could exclude the alignment limit of the 2HDM Type-II.

-This conclusion was achieved by exploiting the unique technical features of a new numerical framework called \Magellan.
-The framework is based on a MCMC exploiting the Metropolis-Hastings algorithm (via \TTPS) which features the following key elements: use of parallel processing when doing parameter scans, efficient data storage with fast I/O and interactive visualisation.
-Further, it can be linked to external packages enabling one to test theoretical models against experimental data (such as \HiggsBounds and \HiggsSignals) as well as to those enabling the prediction of the Higgs production and decay observables used for this purpose (such as \SusHi and \THDMC).
-We have demonstrated some of its capabilities in relation to the mapping of the present and future LHC sensitivity to the aforementioned dynamics of the 2HDM Type-II.

-We have therefore equipped ourselves and readers with the ideal framework to test the hypothesis of an enlarged Higgs sector existing in Nature, as the \Magellan voyage undertaken here can easily be repeated into other BSM frameworks. \acknowledgments
+We have therefore equipped ourselves and readers with a new powerful and flexible framework, capable to test the hypothesis of an enlarged Higgs sector existing in Nature, as the \Magellan voyage undertaken here can easily be repeated within any other BSM theory.